 Excessive tearing may be grouped into one of the following categories:

 I. DECREASED TEAR OUTFLOW

 Normal tear production but diminished tear outflow may lead to tears backing up in the eye and pouring down the face.
-The obstruction may be at the level of a.) the puncta (the opening to the canaliculi), b.) within the canaliculi, c.) in the lacrimal sac, d.) anywhere along the nasolacrimal duct (most common location in adults), or e.) at the far end of the nasolacrimal duct (most common location in infants).
-Different procedures are performed for obstructions at these different locations: a.) punctoplasty, b.) canaliculoplasty or conjunctivodacryocystorhinostomy (cDCR), c. or d.) dacryocystorhinostomy (DCR), and e.) probing and intubation.
+The obstruction may be at the level of a) the puncta (the opening to the canaliculi), b) canaliculus (tube bringing tears to the lacrimal sac), c) lacrimal sac, d) nasolacrimal duct.
+An obstruction of the nasolacrimal duct (NLDO) is the most common location seen in adults, while a non-patent valve at the far end of the nasolacrimal duct (Valve of Hasner) is the most common location in infants.
+Different procedures are performed for obstructions at these different locations: a) punctoplasty, b) canaliculoplasty or conjunctivodacryocystorhinostomy (cDCR) or c) dacryocystorhinostomy (DCR) or e) probing and intubation with stents.

-Since the tears are normally actively moved across the eye and pumped down the tear drain by natural eyelid blinking, a weakness of the 7th cranial nerve (so-called facial nerve) or interruption of eyelid blinking may also lead to a form of decreased tear outflow.
+Since the tears are normally actively moved across the eye and pumped down the tear drain by natural eyelid blinking, a weakness of the 7th cranial nerve (Facial nerve) or interruption of eyelid blinking may also lead to a form of decreased tear outflow.

 II.
 INCOMPETENT CONTAINER

 If the eyelids, especially the lower eyelid, is too loose or turned outward (ectropion), tears can’t be held effectively in the pocket between the lower eyelid and the eye (the inferior sulcus) and thus pour down the face.